tnelson/Forge/forge/domains/crypto/README.md

 ### Visualizing Executions

-When Sterling opens, the default visualization will appear as a dense cluster of boxes and lines.
+When Sterling opens, the solver will (perhaps after some delay) produce an instance.
+The default visualization will appear as a dense cluster of boxes and lines.
 To switch to the sequence diagram version, click on the 'Script' tab and paste in the contents of the [visualization script](./vis/crypto_viz.js).
 Then click 'Run'.

+## Notes on the Model (Lessons Learned)

+The domain model is contained in `base.frg`.
+The biggest challenge we faced in the modeling was the propagation of knowledge.
+This is complicated by the existence of nested ciphertexts.
+For example, one may receive a series of terms:
+* `enc(k2, enc(k3, invk(k2)), invk(k1))`
+* `enc(x, invk(k3))`
+* `k1`
+at which point, `k1` can be used to unlock the outer layer of encryption, yielding:
+* `k2`
+* `enc(k3, invk(k2))`
+but then `k2` can be used to unlock the newly-learned term to yield:
+* `k3`
+which can finally be used to unlock the second term received to learn:
+* `x`.

+All of this learning may be triggered by receiving a single term (in this case, `k1`), resulting in multiple decryption steps.
+When ciphertext terms can have unbounded nesting, this is challenging to model.

+The problem is even more complex because cyclic justifications must be excluded.
+E.g., if an agent receives:
+* enc(x, inv(x))
+then knowing `x` would allow the term to be decrypted, yet decrypting the term allows the agent to learn `x`; a flawed model might allow the agent to learn `x` because, after all, it "knows the key `x`" in that time step.

+Nevertheless, we wanted to explore this idea; it was, after all, originally an independent-study project!
+Thus, the crypto domain model in `base.frg` uses a micro-tick system to potentially unlock multiple nested ciphertext terms in one transition. _This has a negative impact on both performance and understandability._

+Yet, none of the examples from the paper were so complex!
+Our examples didn't target terms with more than 2 layers of nesting.
+It would have been far simpler to elide the micro-tick approach and just encode a single "chained" decryption as part of the constraint describing how knowledge is gained.
+In hindsight, that would have been a better choice for the _tool demo_, but we preserve the original model both as a research artifact and, perhaps, an interesting essay in the art of modeling.